drsax/DrSAX/README.md

-# DrSAX
+# DrSAX.js

-Dr.SAXophone with web-audio/visual networking project (1.0.0 -drsax1)
+Web Audio library for Saxophone in JavaScript

 ## Introduction

 __DrSAX__ has developed  for web-based music application.
-The project aims to control and support the development of interactive web-audio/visual networking system for saxophone sound effects and artistic media works.
+The project aims to control and support the development of interactive web-audio/visual networking system for saxophone  and sound effects with artistic media works.

-## Feature Highlights
+## Feature

 - **Fast** -
 - **Less code**